BafanaMadume/cloud-computing/README.md

 * Avoid managing services as isolated entities (applications, storage, etc.).
 * Implement an infrastructure and approach that provides a unified interface across all services.
 * This ensures consistency, predictability, and simplifies overall management.

+# 5 Standards in A MultiCloud World
+* Defining standards.
+* Understanding the evolution of standards.
+* Categorizing standards.

+## What are Standards
+* Standards are established common and repeatable practices that have been agreed to by a business or group.
+* An open standard is one that is publicly and freely available, one that has been developed in a public context where anyone who is affected by the standard can contribute.
+* An open standard assumes that experienced developers will contribute to the viability of the offering.
+*  different vendors, groups, and end users collaborate to develop standards based on the broad expertise of a large number of stakeholders.
+*  Organizations can leverage these standards as a common foundation and build on top of them
+*  Broad adoption of open standards throughout an industry or other groups is critical in order to yield the benefits
+*  Building software that complies with standards allows systems to work together, reduces costs by allowing competition between different implementations of a standard, and gives consumers more choices while ensuring compatibility.
+*  Simply put, without standards or agreed upon approaches, moving your infrastructure or applications from one cloud provider to another or from on-premises to a public or private cloud is a difficult prospect that can slow an organization’s development.

+**Evolution of Standards**
+Standards have generally been established in four ways:

+1. **Multinationall bodies**:Treaties or other similar international legal agreements typically govern these bodies.
+These groups generally have long procedures and red tape before an agreement is reached.
+Members may be diplomats instead of technical experts.
+   - The International Organization for Standards (ISO) is one such group and is comprised of representatives from countries all over the world.
+   -  ISO has developed more than 17,500 standards covering many subject areas,
+   -  Governance: Treaties or international agreements.
+   -  Process: Lengthy procedures and bureaucracy.
+  **Multinational Bodies (e.g., ISO):**
+    * Governance: Treaties or international agreements.
+    * Process: Lengthy procedures and bureaucracy.
+    * Members: Typically diplomats, not always technical experts.
+    * Benefits: Broad global recognition.
+    * Examples: International Organization for Standards (ISO).

+2. **Industry Consortiums (e.g., Apache Group):**
+    * Governance: Self-organized, often around specific industry needs.
+    * Process: More streamlined and quicker than multinational bodies.
+    * Members: Usually include competitors who collaborate for mutual benefit.
+    * Benefits: Faster development and agility.
+    * Examples: The Apache Software Foundation, The Open Group, World Wide Web Consortium (W3C), OASIS.
+* A consortium is typically an organized group dedicated to developing standards for a specific industry requirement.
+* Even though the members may be competitors, they know that coming together will help everyone.
+*  The Apache Group, The Open Group, World Wide Web Consortium, and OASIS are some examples of industry consortiums.

+3. **Ad Hoc Groups:**
+    * Governance: Self-organized with minimal procedures.
+    * Process: Very flexible and adaptable.
+    * Formation: Often built around open-source initiatives.
+    * Benefits: Fastest development and ability to adapt to rapid technological change.
+    * Drawbacks: Difficulty reaching consensus on complex issues.
+    * Examples: Loosely organized online communities or more formal open-source project groups.
+*  Ad hoc groups are self-organized and governed.
+These groups are often built around open-source initiatives.
+*  They can be a loose body that discusses their matters through an Internet message board, or they may be more formally organized.
+*  These groups have even fewer processes than industry consortiums and are therefore able to quickly adapt and change as technology moves.
+*  A downside to the lower process overhead is that when difficult decisions need to be made or problems arise, getting to the correct solution and reaching a consensus may be difficult or impossible.

+4. **De Facto Standards:**
+    * Emergence: Arise organically through widespread adoption of a particular approach or product.
+    * Creation: Not established by a specific body, but by industry practices.
+    * Example: Popular programming languages or protocols.
+* A de facto standard emerges when an approach or product is used so extensively used that it becomes a standard
+*  important distinction is that a de facto standard is not created by a specific body or organization, but instead develops through practice.
+Often, de facto standards emerge when industry best practices converge.

+**According to the National Institute of Standards and Technology (NIST), standards can be categorized based on their level of maturity**

+* None
+* Under Developmet
+* Approved
+* A reference
+* Market accepted
+* Retired